Workplace conduct & capability

 - The action complained of, if substantiated, would constitute gross misconduct and it is considered inappropriate for the employee to remain on the University’s premises pending a Disciplinary Hearing.

 6.2 The employee should be suspended on full pay, by a senior manager, for the shortest period possible.
 The employee should be told the reason for suspension.
-Written confirmation of suspension must be sent to the employee, with a copy to the Director of Human Resources, within 48 hours.
+Written confirmation of suspension must be sent to the employee, with a copy to the Director of Human Resources and Organisational Development, within 48 hours.

 6.3 Where suspension lasts for more than two weeks, the Chief Operating Officer (non-academic staff) or the Provost/Deputy Vice Chancellor academic staff) will review its continuation.